 Leirvik is a Norwegian company that engineers, procures, and constructs aluminum projects and related services for customers operating both on- and offshore.
-Although founded on boat repairs, Leirvik has been a global frontrunner within deliveries of turnkey aluminum living quarters to the offshore oil and gas industry for more than 40 years.
+Although founded on boat repairs, Leirvik has been a global frontrunner in deliveries of turnkey aluminum living quarters to the offshore oil and gas industry for more than 40 years.

 As an EPC supplier, Leirvik usually takes charge of the entire project from detailed engineering design and procurement of all the equipment and necessary materials, and then construction to deliver a functioning facility or asset to their clients.
 To achieve this, Leirvik has a design department and a shipyard capable of assembling the largest aluminum structures in the world.